- 1 Subpart F Income

 Very smart, but there’s something to keep in mind – attribution.
 Therefore, if you and your siblings form a foreign corporation and each own about 8%, technically nobody owns at least 10% and therefore you would qualify as a non-CFC, right?

 …No. That is what attribution rules come to play.
-Thus, if you’re considering forming a foreign corporation and using US persons like trying to circumvent and navigate CFC formation rules, be sure to speak with an experienced international tax.
-Lawyer.
+Thus, if you’re considering forming a foreign corporation and using US persons in order to try to circumvent and navigate CFC formation rules, be sure to speak with an experienced international tax lawyer.

 Subpart F Income